Watch: India's Dinesh Karthik takes stunner to dismiss Black Caps batsman Daryl Mitchell

 India didn't have much to cheer about in their opening Twenty20 defeat to the Black Caps last night with the exception of a stunning catch by Dinesh Karthik.

-The Black Caps thumped the visitors by 80 runs at Westpac Stadium thanks largely to an impressive 34-ball 84 from opener Tim Seifert.
+The Black Caps thumped the visitors by 80 runs at Westpac Stadium thanks largely to an impressive 43-ball 84 from opener Tim Seifert.

 In New Zealand's innings of 219 for six, all-rounder Daryl Mitchell, on T20 debut, sent one down the ground which looked destined for his first six on the international stage.